 Fifthly, Ephesians 2:15 should not be used to interpret Colossians 2:14.

 Ephesians 2:15 is often used to confirm that Colossians 2:14 talks about the Law of Moses.
-In both verses, something related to “decrees”, that was “hostile to us”, has been abolished by the death of Christ.
+In both verses, something related to “decrees” that was “hostile to us”, has been abolished by the death of Christ.
 However, in Ephesians “the Law of commandments” was abolished, which probably refers to the Law of Moses, while in Colossians “the record of the debt we owed” (CEB), was “canceled out”.
 Furthermore, the purpose in the two verses is different.
 In Ephesians, the purpose was to break down “the dividing wall” between Jew and Gentile and make “the two into one new man”.
 In Colossians, the context indicates that our guilt was removed.
 It would therefore not be reasonable to assume that Colossians teaches that the Law of Moses has been canceled simply because Ephesians teaches that.
 See here for a more detailed discussion of Ephesians 2:15.

 The cheirographon “was hostile to us” (Col 2:14), while the Law of Moses served “as a witness against you” (Deut 31:26), but the context of Deut.
 31 is the “evils and troubles” that “will come upon them” (Deut 31:17) for breaking the covenant (Deut 31:16).
 It may therefore be appropriate to interpret the cheirographon as the “evils and troubles” that are due to us for our sins.
 “Our sins testify against us” (Isa 59:12; Jer 14:7).

-In summary, it is proposed here that the point of Col 2:14 is to say that our guilt has been abolished and annulled.
+It is proposed here that the point of Col 2:14 is to say that our guilt has been abolished and annulled.
 We still sin, but our guilt has been done away with.
 This interpretation fits the context of the previous verses, which assure the Colossians that they have been made “complete” (Col 2:10) because He has “forgiven us all our transgressions” (Col 2:13).

 To interpret Col 2:14 as saying that the Law of Moses has been canceled would not fit the context because guilt is not removed by canceling a law.
 Such an interpretation would also not fit the wider context of the pagan nature of the Colossian deception.